Rio Grande, Puerto Rico

 Location:

-mapa rincon Río Grande is located in what is known as the Northern Coastal Valley.
-It is bordered north by the Atlantic Ocean and Loíza, to the south by Las Piedras, Naguabo and Ceiba, to the west Canóvanas and Loíza and east with Luquillo and Fajardo.
+mapa rincon Río Grande is located on the northeast coast of Puerto Rico, within the region known as the Northern Coastal Plains.
+It is bordered to the north by the Atlantic Ocean and the municipality of Loíza, to the south by Las Piedras, Naguabo, and Ceiba, to the west by Canóvanas and Loíza, and to the east by Luquillo and Fajardo.

 Area: